-Is my child guaranteed to improve in writing or math?
+Is my child guaranteed to improve?

 There is no formal assessment provided.
 IF they are good readers, most children have been known to find their school tasks easier after completing a couple of our modules, as they would after attending any other academic enrichment class.
 Brainy Alley classes guide children in their thinking process, and does not "teach to the test" at any time.